ladybug-tools/spider/gbxml-viewer/r14/gv-rep-reports/README.md

 ## Wish list / To Do

+* 2018-08-07 ~ Theo ~ display construction type as part of the surface type listings??
 * 2018-03-08 ~ Search for spaces
 * 2018-03-04 ~ Export spaces and storeys as gbJSON or .RAD files etc
 * 2017-12-08 ~ Michal: Is there any chance to almost replicate in storey view - floor plans with space name and number << Theo: probably good to wait until we can save data